quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.3
 Reworked the directory structure.
 Add your action creators first, as they determine the structure of your actions.
 Don't remember why we use non-equality when we call `map`.
 Otherwise followed the story.

+## Exercise 6.4
+You can now add new anecdotes.
+I used `anecdoteToChange.votes++` to add new votes, but I see that this was incorrect because postfix will return the old value, which means that the update won't change anything.
+Used `+1` instead of incrementing so that the orginal state isn't changed.